matmoi/Roulette/README.md

 # Roulette

-Since I wanted to learn more about blockchain and its tools, especially around Ethereum as it got lot of attractions lately, I started to look for tutorials online.
-Having no background in this area whatsoever, one of the most accessible I found is presented [here](https://www.ethereum-france.com/ecrire-une-dapp-pour-ethereum-1-smart-contract/), written in french (sorry!).
-Unfortunately the project itself is slightly outdated and needed a bit of refresh to compile and run on more recent solidity (0.4.+) and truffle (3.+) versions.
-Once the code was working again, it occured to me that this or that additional feature would be great to implement, or this could be done otherwise, and here we are !
-After spending few hours on this code base, and to be honest having fun exploring this entirely new world to me, I reviewed enough of the basics to cover pretty much all the parts needed in a decentralized application.
+Since I wanted to learn more about blockchain and dedicated tools, especially around Ethereum as it got lot of attractions lately, I started to look for tutorials online.
+One of the most accessible I found is presented [here](https://www.ethereum-france.com/ecrire-une-dapp-pour-ethereum-1-smart-contract/), written in french (sorry!).
+Unfortunately the project itself is slightly outdated and needed a bit of refreshing to compile and run on more recent solidity (0.4.+) and truffle (3.+) versions.
+Once the code was compatible with the most recent tools, it occured to me that few additional features would be great to implement, or this could be done otherwise, and without knowing it I became addicted to Ethereum !
+After spending few hours on this code base, and to be honest having fun exploring this entirely new world to me, I reviewed enough of the basics to cover pretty much all the parts needed in building decentralized application.
 At this point it makes sense to share a bit of my mind path, and what I learnt implementing this solution.
 Keep in mind that this project is far from meeting the requirements for being used in production, quality-wise, that's why we'll be using a local environment only and stay away from the "real" blockchain.

 This project proposes a smart contract for a simplified version of a roulette casino game: a player can bet on a single number,and win 35 times his stake in case of success, or whether the number is odd or even, and win twice his stake.